A list of current and past deformation measurements using the OpenADMS monitoring system.

-In Lower-Saxony (Germany), two monitoring systems based on OpenADMS have been installed on motorway bridges in order to observe them permanently using robotic total stations, weather stations, and Pt100 temperature sensors.
+Two monitoring systems based on OpenADMS were installed on motorway bridges in In Lower-Saxony (Germany), in order to observe them permanently using robotic total stations, weather stations, and Pt100 temperature sensors.

 An embedded LTE data modem allows remote control via a secured OpenVPN connection through the Internet.

 St. Mary’s Church in Neubrandenburg (2015 – 2019)